yekrangiariana/un-aligned-hugo/content/pages/2019-04-01-manifesto.md

 The structure, which may change according to the needs of the organisation, will consist of:

-I. Worldwide Parishes
+1. Worldwide Parishes

-II.
-A Central Office that will supervise these various Parishes.
+2. A Central Office that will supervise these various Parishes.

 ### I. Parishes